 Health-wise, there are a few areas of concern in the breed.
-I will get into greater details on my Health Clearances page on this site, but here is a bit of an overview.

 Auto-immune disorders are more of a problem in Tollers than many breeds.
 This is partially because of the self-red coloration of the breed, and partially because of the limited breeding pool.
 Tollers also seem to be more sensitive to vaccinations than the average dog, and are rather prone to reactions.
 Tollers should receive only minimal vaccines, and no combination virus vaccines, only a single-virus vaccine per shot.
 Annual boosters are not recommended with this breed, a booster every 3-5 years is almost always more than sufficient, checking titer levels before any vaccinations would be even better.

 Thyroid problems are also not uncommon, (probably the most common cause of thyroid issues is immune mediated, but there other forms as well).
 Epilepsy, Deafness, Chondrodysplasia, Pulmonary Stenosis and Megaesoghagus have been also known to occur and are believed to be hereditary, although we do not yet know the mode of inheritance on any of these conditions.

 Hip Dysplasiand Elbow Dysplasia can both happen in Tollers, although not as common of a problem as in some larger breeds.
 By the Orthopedic Foundation For Animal's statistics, 6.5% of Toller hip x-rays and 2.5% of Toller elbow x-rays submitted to them for evaluation are dysplastic.